 The process is usually much faster and cheaper than seeking to commence proceedings to recover unpaid monies in a Court or Tribunal, however a number of matters need to be considered in order to take advantage of the process (not just by those wishing to make claims, but also by those on the receiving end of claims).

 Five of those critical matters are outlined here.

-1. Is there a ‘Construction Contract’ to which the SOP Act applies?
+1. Is there a ‘Construction Contract’ to which the NSW SOP Act applies?